Carlo2321/CMIS/README.md

 NORSU Computer Mapping and Information System (CMIS)

+This project aims to build a mapping system of the computer units with the main campus of Negros Oriental State University

 This project is made using Laravel Starter by nasirkhan all credit to his work https://github.com/nasirkhan/laravel-starter

 User: carlo@gmail.com